Andy Todd (footballer, born 1979): Burton Albion

 He was a late substitute for the Burton Albion side under Nigel Clough that drew 0–0 against Manchester United in the third round of the 2005–06 FA Cup.

 Accrington Stanley

 Todd joined divisional rivals Accrington Stanley on loan in January 2006, scoring six goals in fourteen appearances as Stanley won the Conference National title.
 After impressing during his loan spell, he signed permanently in the summer in preparation for their first season in League Two.

 Rotherham United

 Todd was signed by Rotherham United on a two-year deal on 17 May 2007, after turning down a new deal from Accrington.
 He rejoined Accrington on a month's loan in January 2008.

 On 2 October 2008, he signed a three-month loan deal with one of his former clubs, Eastwood Town and made a great start scoring one and assisting in another goal in a 3–1 win over Nantwich Town.

-Alfreton Town & Eastwood Town
+Alfreton Town and Eastwood Town

 Todd played for Alfreton Town during the 2009–10 season, before returning to Eastwood Town in June 2010.